 Eyes in the sky show way to more efficient agriculture

-The EU’s Copernicus Earth satellites are helping Australian farmers monitor crop growth, water, and soil nutrients.
+A constellation of EU satellites are helping Australian farmers monitor crop growth, water, and soil nutrients.

 The project using the satellite data has been dubbed COALA – Copernicus Applications and services for Low impact agriculture in Australia – and it is funded under the EU’s Horizon 2020 program.